mcollina/heroku-buildpack-imagemagick/README.md

 Use the latest version of ImageMagick inside Heroku _Cedar_.
 At the moment it is bundled the version 6.8.1-10.

+__DO NOT USE, THIS BUILDPACK IS DEPRECATED__ and does not work on _Cedar 14_, the current Heroku stack.

 ## Usage

 This buildpack is built to be used through